masonmcelvain/simple-secret-santa/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Visit https://ui.quirrel.dev/ to view queued jobs.
+Visit https://ui.quirrel.dev to view queued jobs.
 More details can be found here: https://docs.quirrel.dev/getting-started/next-js.

+You can use any SMTP service to test out the emails.
+I use https://ethereal.email.

 ### Production